pconrad-webapps/pconrad-webapps.github.io/_topics/spring_boot_configuration.md

 for your application that are resolved at run time instead of compile time.
 This allows you to change things without having to recompile your application.

 Under `/src/resources/` the file called `application.properties`  can be used to set various configuration properties for your application.
 As an alternative, the file can be called `application.yml`, and YAML syntax can be used instead of the usual syntax for Java properties files.
-(More on this at the links below.)
+(More on this at the links below.
+Note that using `.yml` may require an extra dependency in `pom.xml`).

 You can also override properties in this file using environment variables; this allows you to separate out some parts of the configuration so that they don't go into version control.
 This is *particularly important for sensitive information* such as